Marcus Junius Nipsus: Podismus

 After some basic definitions of Euclidean geometry and units of volume, this work focusses on trigonometry.
 The information might be sourced mainly from the Metrica or Geometrica of Hero of Alexandria.
 However, the excerpts are fragmentary and marred by many reduplications.
-While Hero discusses the underlying mathematical theory, like the Pythagorean theorum, Nipsus provides only numerical "recipies".
+While Hero discusses the underlying mathematical theory, like the Pythagorean theorem, Nipsus provides only numerical "recipes".
 In particular, he uses Pythagorean triples (sets of three whole numbers, which form the sides of right-angled triangles).
 To demonstrate a formula for how one can construct a right-angled triangle using any odd whole number as the length of the shortest cathetus, he naturally uses the 3-4-5 triple:

-Hero of Alexander treated the same calculation of the 3-4-5 triple, but he gives the actual Pythagorean theorum:
+Hero of Alexander treated the same calculation of the 3-4-5 triple, but he gives the actual Pythagorean theorem:

 Nipsus' text never mentions Pythagoras or Euclid by name.
 Nipsus' calculations have little practical use and are more practice exercises for scholars.
 Thus, for two Pythagorean triples Nipsus also calculates how further values might be determined, if the sum of the catheti, the hypotenuse and the area are known.